It is often asked that I-beam and H-beam are similar in shape, how to choose in practical application?

 This makes the welding of H-beam steel is simpler than that of I-beam.

-H-beam steel has better mechanical properties of unit weight, which can save a lot of material and construction time.
+H-beam steel has better mechanical properties, which can save a lot of material and construction time.

 They both have advantages and disadvantages.